Conformal Inference for Online Prediction with Arbitrary Distribution Shifts: Methodology

 where $\gamma > 0$ is a step-size parameter and

 In simple terms, the update (\ref{eq:aci_update}) can be seen as increasing/decreasing the size of the prediction set in response to the historical under/over coverage of the algorithm.

 A natural criticism of this approach, originally raised in \cite{Bastani2022}, is that ACI can obtain good coverage not because it successfully learns $\alpha^*_t$, but rather simply due to the fact that it reactively corrects its past mistakes.
 In particular, it may be the case that $\alpha_t$ oscillates between being well below and well above $\alpha^*_t$ and thus good coverage is obtained only through a cancellation of positive and negative errors.
-In Section \ref{sec:cond_on_alphat_cov} we give empirical evidence indicating that the new methods developed in this article do not show evidence of this pathological behaviour.
+In Section \ref{sec:cond_on_alphat_cov} we give empirical evidence indicating that the new methods developed in this article do not exhibit such pathological behaviour.

-The more important difficulty in implementing (\ref{eq:aci_update}) is the choice of $\gamma$.
-Gibbs and Cand\`es give theoretical results suggesting that $\gamma$ should be chosen proportional to the size of the variation in $\alpha^*_t$ across time.
-However, this value is unknown and no procedure is given to estimate it.
-Additionally, the theory given in \cite{Gibbs2022} is only valid under two additional assumptions. \begin{enumerate} \item The conformity score function $S((X_s,Y_s)_{s \leq t},(X_{t},y)) = S(X_t,y)$ is a fixed function that depends only on the new data point $(X_t,y)$ and does not use the most recent data $(X_s,Y_s)_{s \leq t}$ to recalibrate its predictions.
-For example, under this assumption, the conformity score (\ref{eq:conf_score_ex}) would use a regression function $\hat{\mu}(\cdot)$ that is fixed in advanced and not updated as time progresses. \item Instead of using the quantiles of the previous conformity scores, $\text{Quantile}(\cdot, \sum_{i=1}^{t} \frac{1}{t} \delta_{S_{i}^y}) $, we instead have some fixed quantile function, $Q(\cdot)$, that also does not change across time. \end{enumerate} These two assumptions are clearly problematic since under distribution shift the most recent data should be used to recalibrate both the predictions made by $\hat{\mu}(\cdot)$ and the estimated distribution of the errors.
-The most obvious consequence of using fixed models is an increase in the size of the prediction sets over time as the true model drifts and the errors in the point predictions made by $\hat{\mu}(\cdot)$ grow.
-More subtly, holding $Q(\cdot)$ fixed can cause the coverage probability, $\mmp(Y_t \in \hat{C}_t)$, to sharply deviate from $1-\alpha$ as the past conformity scores no longer reflect the current situation.
-In the following sections, we develop a new method and novel theoretical results that require no assumptions on the way the regression function is fit and thus allow $S(\cdot)$ and $Q(\cdot)$ to be updated over time.
+Returning to (\ref{eq:aci_update}), the critical difficulty in implementing ACI is the choice of $\gamma$. \cite{Gibbs2021} give theoretical results suggesting that $\gamma$ should be chosen proportional to the size of the variation in $\alpha^*_t$ across time.
+However, this value is unknown and they give no procedure for estimating it.
+Additionally, much of the theory given in \cite{Gibbs2021} is only valid under two additional assumptions. \begin{enumerate} \item The conformity score function $S((X_s,Y_s)_{s < t},(X_{t},y)) = S(X_t,y)$ is a fixed function that depends only on the new data point $(X_t,y)$ and does not use the most recent data $(X_s,Y_s)_{s < t}$ to recalibrate its predictions.
+For example, under this assumption, the conformity score (\ref{eq:conf_score_ex}) would use a regression function $\hat{\mu}(\cdot)$ that is fixed in advance and not updated as time progresses. \item Instead of using an adaptive distribution, $\mathcal{D}_t^y$ to generate quantiles for the prediction set in (\ref{eq:beta_pred_set}) we instead have some fixed reference distribution, $\mathcal{D}$ that the conformity scores are compared to, i.e. the prediction set can be written as